 If you are going to make coffee in an automated coffee maker, you want to be sure it does all it can to mirror the pour over experience (proper water temp, bloom stage, etc.).
-The OXO 8-Cup Coffee Maker has been certified by the Specialty Coffee Association (SCA) and makes some incredible coffee for an automated machine.
-You can check out my full review of it here.
+The Ratio Six has been certified by the Specialty Coffee Association (SCA) and makes some incredible coffee for an automated machine.
+It is also a beautiful machine and comes in three colors.

 Honour Cold Brew Maker

 Cold brew makers are a dime a dozen nowadays, but they aren’t all created equal.
 To make cold brew you don’t technically need a “cold brew maker,” but it can make things a lot easier.
 This one from Honour is beautiful and extremely well made.
 It is perfect to make large batches of cold brew and the spout at the bottom makes it great to leave in the fridge and dispense as necessary.
 I’ve also used it for fruit-infused water, which works equally as well!

 Having a high-quality burr grinder is one of the most important pieces of equipment a home coffee enthusiast should have.
 You can skimp on the scale, kettle, and even the brewer, but you need a good grinder to get the best results.
 Below is the list of the best options available for home coffee grinders depending on your brewing preferences.